harveyp123/Pytorch-DDP-Example/README.md

-A minimum example for pytorch DDP based single node multi-GPU usage on MNIST dataset
+A minimum example for pytorch DDP based single node multi-GPU usage on MNIST dataset.
+This example includes basic DDP usage, gradient compression, and additional handling.

 ## 1. Environment setup
 Create a environment with pytorch in it